GibbsConsulting/django-plotly-dash/docs/installation.rst

                             #   at http://localhost:8000

 This will launch a simple Django application.
 A superuser account is also configured, with both username and password set to ``admin``.

+Note that the current demo, along with the codebase, is in a prerelease and very raw form.